-Florida’s Statute 95.11 puts the statute of limitations at four years for filing a personal injury lawsuit after accidents such as distracted driving accidents.
-After the four years have passed, you’ll no longer be able to receive money from the accident.
+After two years have passed, you’ll no longer be able to receive money from the at-fault party.
 Don’t lose your opportunity.

-Contact Lopez Law Group Accident Injury Attorneys For Help With Your Distracted Driving Accident
+Contact Our Car Accident Law Firm in St. Pete at Lopez Law Group Accident Injury Attorneys For Help After Your Distracted Driving Accident

 Call Lopez Law Group Accident Injury Attorneys if you’ve been injured in a distracted driving accident in St. Petersburg, Florida.
 You may be eligible for compensation for your medical bills, lost wages, property damages, and pain and suffering.
 Don’t let the negligent parties get away with injuring you.
 We’ll work hard to make them pay.